 The World Bank (1984) defines a construction activity as an assembly process that primarily involves unskilled labour and domestic resources.
-This characteristic of construction activity creates strong backward linkages, thereby increasing demand for products and services from other supply industries when the construction sector expands (Bon, Birgonul, and Ozdogan, 1999).
-However, Zhu, Hu, and Lui (2020) indicated that construction effects through sectoral linkages are becoming weaker in promoting economic growth.
-However, the effects of the adaptive capacities of other sectors on the construction industry's supply remain largely unexplored (Giang and Peng, 2011).
+This characteristic of a construction activity creates strong backward linkages, thereby increasing demand for products and services from other supply industries when the construction sector expands (Bon, Birgonul and Ozdogan, 1999).
+However, Zhu, Hu and Liu (2020) indicated that construction effects through sectoral linkages are becoming a weaker factor in promoting economic growth.
+Nonetheless, the effects of the adaptive capacities of other sectors on the construction industry's supply remain largely unexplored (Giang and Peng, 2011).

-Due to its labour-intensive nature and reliance on a less qualified workforce, the construction industry has significant potential to absorb unemployment (Turin, 1978).
-Consequently, many countries use the industry as a tool for employment generation policies through labour-intensive public works projects, particularly during economic downturns (Gruneberg, 1997; Hillebrandt, 2000).
+Due to the labour-intensive nature and reliance on a less qualified workforce of the construction industry, the industry has significant potential to absorb unemployment (Turin, 1978).
+As a result, many countries utilise the industry as a tool for employment generation policies through labour-intensive public works projects, particularly during economic downturns (Gruneberg, 1997; Hillebrandt, 2000).
 However, using the industry to generate employment for the unskilled labour force through unplanned public works may harm both the industry and the entire economy (Turin, 1978).
-Hildebrandt (2000) suggests that these risks can be managed by adjusting public expenditure through fiscal policy and altering interest rates on loans that finance public works projects through monetary policy.
+Accordingly, Hildebrandt (2000) suggests managing these risks by adjusting public expenditure through fiscal policy and introducing monetary policies to alter interest rates on loans that finance public works.

-On the other hand, increased construction activity does not always result in economic growth.
+On the other hand, the increase in construction activities does not always result in economic growth.
 Excessive allocation of scarce resources to the construction industry and overestimation of infrastructure demand relative to economic scale may lead to idle capacity in housing and infrastructure (Drewer, 1980; Flyvbjerg, 2008; Balaban, 2012).
-The economic recessions experienced in various countries serve as examples of this phenomenon (Lewis, 1984; Ganesan, 2000; Aveline and Li, 2004).
-A surplus in housing supply can result in the depreciation of residential buildings, bankruptcy of companies, or even the onset of an economic crisis, as seen in the US in 2008.
-For example, Orhangazi and Yeldan (2021) highlighted the negative effects of construction-centred growth in the Turkish economy, while Devarajan et al. (1993) emphasised how political factors in decision-making can exacerbate the situation.
+The economic recessions that have taken place in various countries serve as examples of this phenomenon (Lewis, 1984; Ganesan, 2000; Aveline and Li, 2004).
+A surplus in housing supply can result in the depreciation of residential buildings, bankruptcy of companies or even the onset of an economic crisis, as seen in the US in 2008.
+For example, Orhangazi and Yeldan

+(2021) highlighted the negative effects of construction-centred growth in the Turkish economy, while Devarajan, Swaroop and Zou (1993) emphasised how political factors in decision-making can exacerbate the situation.
 The worst-case scenario for developing countries is when governments use the construction industry to build publicly visible projects that consolidate their political power and transfer revenues generated from these projects to equity owners (Balaban, 2012).

-In conclusion, the literature on the impact of the construction industry on an economy presents a complex picture regarding the relationship between the construction sector and economic growth, capital formation, employment, and sectoral production.
-On one hand, there are studies that emphasise the significance of the construction industry in creating employment and promoting economic growth.
-On the other hand, there are studies that eaddress the potential long-term challenges faced by construction-centric economies.
+In conclusion, the literature on the impact of the construction industry on the economy presents a complex picture regarding the relationship between the construction sector and economic growth, capital formation, employment and sectoral production.

+On one hand, some studies emphasise the significance of the construction industry in creating employment and promoting economic growth.
+On the other hand, some studies address the potential long-term challenges faced by construction-centric economies.

-3. METHODOLOGY
+METHODOLOGY

-The methodology adopted in this study aims to examine the relationship between the construction industry and the economy from a multidimensional perspective.
-This approach ensures a holistic understanding, thereby enabling a comprehensive analysis of the sector's multifaceted impact on the broader economy.
-To achieve this, various variables have been selected based on both theoretical foundations and empirical studies.
+The methodology adopted in this study aimed to examine the relationship between the construction industry and the economy from a multidimensional perspective.
+This approach ensured a holistic understanding, thereby enabling a comprehensive analysis of the sector's multifaceted impact on the broader economy.
+To achieve this, various variables were selected based on both theoretical foundations and empirical studies.
 The theoretical underpinnings suggest that certain variables play a crucial role in understanding the economic dynamics of the construction industry, while empirical evidence provides real-world validation of these theories.